Rokucraft/RokuWiki/docs/roleplay/mastery.md

     ```
 * * *

+## Bending Instructors

+### Types of Instructor

 There are two types of bending instructor:

 - **Masters** have completed all lessons and have an accepted mastery application
 - **Teachers** have completed any amount of the first 5 lessons and can pass their knowledge on to others

+### Finding an Instructor

+Players are encouraged to find bending instructors through roleplay.
+However, if your character cannot find one, you can look for a player with the `Instructor` tag in the Roleplay Hub and contact them about training.
+Bending teachers and masters can choose to have this tag if they would like to be contacted by others.
+You can then arrange to have your characters meet in a realistic way.

-## Role of Bending Instructors
+### Role of Instructors

 - Follow the lesson structure when teaching and determine if a character will need more or less training based on skill level and progress shown.
 The structure is flexible depending on teaching style and the student's interests.
 - Use the `#instructors` channel in the Roleplay Hub to share training ideas, more detailed guides to specific lessons, and communicate students' progress.
 - When a student applies for mastery, reply to the application to confirm which lessons you have taught them and if you think they are ready to be a master.

-## Finding an Instructor

-Players are encouraged to find bending instructors through roleplay.
-However, if your character cannot find one, you can look for a player with the `Instructor` tag in the Roleplay Hub and contact them about training.
-Bending teachers and masters can choose to have this tag if they would like to be contacted by others.
-You can then arrange to have your characters meet in a realistic way.

 ## Lesson Structure